TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Introduction

-Motivated by the fundamental role of knowledge in decision-making, problem-solving, and adaptation to new environments, as well as by empirical findings indicating that LLMs benefit from diverse and knowledge-rich training data \citep{DBLP:journals/corr/abs-2309-05463,lozhkov2024fineweb-edu}, we propose leveraging a comprehensive taxonomy that encompasses a broad spectrum of knowledge and skills essential to human expertise to guide the generation of such preference data using LLMs.
-Through careful manual analysis, we identify undergraduate program catalogs as a valuable resource for constructing such a taxonomy.
-These catalogs serve as structured and comprehensive repositories of essential knowledge required for human learning.
-Considering that undergraduate education constitutes a foundational component of higher education systems worldwide, and is available in most countries,\footnote{\url{https://en.wikipedia.org/wiki/Undergraduate_education}} employing undergraduate program catalogs enhances the adaptability of the TaP framework across various languages.
-For cases where an undergraduate program catalog is not available in a given language, we discuss alternative approaches for constructing the taxonomy in Appendix~\ref{sec:appendix_alternative_approaches_for_constructing_the_taxonomy}.
+Motivated by the fundamental role of knowledge in decision-making, problem-solving, and adaptation to new environments, as well as by empirical findings indicating that LLMs benefit from diverse and knowledge-rich training data \citep{DBLP:journals/corr/abs-2309-05463,lozhkov2024fineweb-edu}, we propose leveraging a comprehensive taxonomy, which encompasses a broad spectrum of knowledge and skills essential to human expertise, to guide the generation of such preference data using LLMs.
+Through careful manual analysis, we identify undergraduate program catalogs as a valuable resource for constructing such a taxonomy, as they are structured, comprehensive repositories of essential knowledge for human learning. \textbf{Considering that undergraduate education constitutes a foundational component of higher education systems worldwide and is available in most countries,}\footnote{\url{https://en.wikipedia.org/wiki/Undergraduate_education}} \textbf{employing undergraduate program catalogs enhances the adaptability of the TaP framework across various languages}.
+When such catalogs are unavailable in a given language, we discuss alternative approaches for constructing the taxonomy in Appendix~\ref{sec:appendix_alternative_approaches_for_constructing_the_taxonomy}.